-You can have plan premium taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your monthly premium this way.
+You can have the plan premium taken out of your monthly Social Security check.
+Contact Member Services for more information on how to pay your monthly plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium.
+What to do if you are having trouble paying your plan premium

 Your plan premium is due in our office by the first day of the month.
 If we have not received your premium by the first day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium payment within 90 days.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.